Eunoia... Almost

 And that sometimes we’re too afraid of nothing to do anything about it,

-I heard about a man who carried fear on his back, and mystically did something with it
+I heard about a man who carried fear on his back, and mystically did

 I don’t believe it, but I love the idea